Ragnagard: Ports and related releases

 Ragnagard was later ported to the Neo-Geo AES, the home console version of the Neo-Geo MVS.
 This version features limited continues and different difficulty settings.
-This version was re-released through the Wii's Virtual Console exclusively in Japan.
+This version was re-released through the Wii Virtual Console exclusively in Japan.
 Ragnagard was also ported to the Neo-Geo CD exclusively in Japan; this version features an improved intro, slightly cleaner background music, and a few other tweaks.
 This version of Ragnagard was later ported to the Sega Saturn, also exclusively in Japan.
 This version features a few new modes and control customization, while some of the game's graphics and gameplay were improved and altered.
 Unlike the arcade and Neo-Geo versions, in which the player can play as one of the bosses by entering a cheat code, the Neo-Geo CD and Sega Saturn versions allow the player to play as the bosses only by entering the versus mode.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.